5 Hamstring Exercises for Lower Body Strength

 These moves are inspired by my Movements for Knees & Hips water exercise DVD, a 30 minute water workout that includes a bonus 8 minute land routine (BUY below).

 Want to take it a step further?
-Feel your way to better results with my WECOACH membershipAccess a growing library of video and audio pool workouts, plus NEW video tips each month to help keep you safe and progressing.
+Feel your way to better results inside WavemakersAccess a growing library of video and audio pool workouts, land and yoga workouts, our incredible and supportive community, plus NEW video tips each month to help keep you safe and progressing.
+Join me here and start your journey to the body and movement you deserve today.

 Laurie Denomme